ekrasutzky/Germany-Quiz/README.md

 ![lighthouse](./assets/images/lighthouse.jpg)

-- I also checked that all the links work throughout the 4 pages (Home, Food, Culture, City and Newsletter) as well in the main page (Home) where user can find clickeable links to the different pages of the website.
+- I also checked that all the links work throughout the 3 pages (Index, Instructions and the the game itself)) as well in the main page (Index) where user can find clickeable link by clicking on the "Germany Quiz" title to the different pages of the website.